pharanbrush/pharanbrush.github.io/enpitsup-changelog.md

 ---
 ## 2022

+### 2022 Jul 23

+Uploaded the release version of EnpitsuP Settei.

+You can find out more about it here: https://pharanbrush-log.tumblr.com/post/690514861842726912/

 ### 2022 May 15

 Uploaded the beta version of the EnpitsuP Settei set.
 Still working on the documentation.